 2020 – EPSRC New Investigator Award

-The EPSRC New Investigator Award is a highly competitive and prestigious award, which supports individuals who hold an academic lectureship position.
+The EPSRC New Investigator Award is a highly competitive and prestigious award, which supports emerging early career researchers.
 It is a first research grant that covers the costs for research, the hiring of personnel, and overheads for the Institution.

 2016 – Governor General’s Gold Medal

 Governor General’s Gold Medals were created in 1873 by Lord Dufferin (Canada’s third Governor General after Confederation) to encourage academic excellence across Canada.
 Over the years, they have become the most prestigious award that graduate scholars in Canadian universities can receive.
 The medals are presented on behalf of the Governor General, His Excellency the Right Honourable David Johnston, and the complete list of Gold Medalists is displayed at the Chancellery of Honours at Rideau Hall.
 The list of medalists includes Pierre Trudeau, Tommy Douglas, Kim Campbell, Robert Bourassa and many other Canadian leaders.